cleitonhoffmann/LVDD/README.md

 # LVDD

-Exemplo de aplicação Web, Cordova e Xamarin.Forms para consumir API em Asp.Net MVC Web API.
+Example of Web Application, Cordova and Xamarin.Forms to consume API in Asp.Net MVC Web Api.